RahulSethi070801/LangChain-vs-LlamaIndex/README.md

 - Run the file 'TechReview.ipynb'
 - Once you run, 'rag_comparison_results.csv' will be created having all the evaluation results
+- Then Run generate_graphs.py to plot the graphs.
 - Above csv file along with graphs are stored in Evaluation folder.
 - You can also look RAG architecture.png for the RAG architecture built.